antos07/aiogram-loguru/README.md

 You should also await `logger.complete()` when your program is exiting to ensure that all logs have been actually sent.
 See the [docs](https://loguru.readthedocs.io/en/stable/api/logger.html#loguru._logger.Logger.complete) for details.

+## License

+This project is licensed under the terms of the [MIT license](https://github.com/antos07/aiogram-loguru/blob/master/LICENSE).